adfinis/virtesk/doc/stateless_and_snapshot_features.rst

 stateless VM, a snapshot is created.
 After VM shutdown, the snapshot is discarded, e.g. the VM is reset to the state before launch.

-Amoothei-vdi supports stateless VMs by setting the stateless flag after rollout.
+Virtesk-vdi supports stateless VMs by setting the stateless flag after rollout.
 Afterwards, RHEV/Ovirt is responsible for snapshot management.

 Advantages: